coshinen/blog/_posts/2018/2018-04-20-Bitcoin-A-Peer-to-Peer-Electronic-Cash-System.md

 > ## 5.
 Network
 >
-> The steps to run the network are as follows:<br>
+> The steps to run the network are as follows:
+>
 > 1) New transactions are broadcast to all nodes.<br>
 > 2) Each node collects new transactions into a block.<br>
 > 3) Each node works on finding a difficult proof-of-work for its block.<br>